 “God has a sense of humor.
 I lose the hair on my head, but it grows out of my ears and my ass.
 Yeah, I’m getting better.
 Fucking bullshit.”
 Hunching over, he slurps one-dollar-per-pound coffee.
 “Ahh.”
 A bitter cup washes down another morning.

-An old heathen from Queens, he smokes.
+An old heathen from Queens, he smokes, of course.
 Porn’s tricked him into living when there’s nothing to live for- the future’s rotting him alive.
 I looked at Bert a little too long with admiration.
 He doesn’t bother me one bit when I’m writing, not one.
 Unlike his brother.

 Fred, Bert’s brother, has wet brain, foggy eyes and no teeth- he’s Howdy Doody.
 However, if he didn’t drive me around like a chauffeur in Army pants, I’d be dead.
-I met him at an A.A. meeting in 2007; it was insane.
-I used crutches to walk in dirty jeans, raving about the mafia while stealing all the Oreos.
+I met him at an A.A. meeting in 2007- I was insane.
+I used crutches to walk in dirty jeans, raving about the Mob while stealing all the Oreos.
 Fred saw me and thought, “Whoa, she’s sexy.”

 One day Fred drove me home from a meeting, slightly high as usual.
 We rolled up to my landlord throwing my stuff out, everything: my clothes, plates, bed, etc. He stood in the doorway and casually threw my laptop onto the cement like it was a pillow.
 I was evicted- I’d been in the hospital for a month and didn’t pay rent.
 Fred says he’ll never forget the look on my face, that I was shocked, but I disagree- I wasn’t the least bit surprised.
 At that point my life was a snuff film directed by God.
 Fred packed all my belongings into his van and drove me home; he essentially moved a vagrant into his house to fuck.